ksingh25/IoT-Platform/README.md

 - Pycom
 - ESP32, etc.

 Their code is in the corresponding directories.
+Other code is coming in a few days.